csc-training/csc-env-eff/_slides/10_singularity.md

 # Building using sandbox mode

-- container created as a directory structure instead of an image file
+- Container created as a directory structure instead of an image file
 - Installation done interactively
   - Easier to test different options
 - A production image needs to be built for general use